MOTHER’S DAY FLOWER BOUQUET CROCHET PATTERN

 Carnations are known for being long lasting as a cut flower, but now you can crochet a pretty bouquet to last forever.
 These simple yet beautiful flowers can also brighten up a room for any occasion, and could even make a gorgeous wedding bouquet!
 You can adapt this pattern to make hair clips or pin badges as well, instructions given at the end of the pattern.

-Scroll down to view the FREE crochet flowers pattern to make Carnations
+Scroll down to view the FREE crochet flowers pattern

 All crochet patterns from Hooked On Patterns are written using